Don't Stop Believin' (TV series): Plot

-Du Siman (Felicia Chin) is a passionate teacher of a top school.
+Du Siman is a passionate teacher of a top school.
 After clashing with the principal over a student, she decides to join Brilliante Secondary School, the school with the worst academic results in Singapore as it accepts pupils who have failed the Primary School Leaving Examinations at least twice.
-Through sheer determination, she manages to convince the principal, Zhou Yaoguang (Cavin Soh) and vice principal Li Shengchun (Constance Song), to recruit her.
+Through sheer determination, she manages to convince the principal, Zhou Yaoguang and vice principal Li Shengchun, to recruit her.
 Unfortunately, Siman's first day at the school turns out disastrous.

-Wu Yanbin (Elvin Ng) is a counselor in the school.
+Wu Yanbin is a counselor in the school.
 Initially, Siman was furious with Yanbin after he did not respond to her calls for help when she was locked inside a recreation room.
 He even seemingly rejects Siman's profession of love for him.
 However, her stance towards him softened after she found out that Yanbin suffers from frequent bouts of sudden deafness.

-In Siman's class is a student by the name of Bai Zhixiang (Ian Fang).
+In Siman's class is a student by the name of Bai Zhixiang.
 If not for a home visit, she will not have believed that in a prosperous First World country like Singapore, there exists such a poor family who not only cannot pay their utility bills, they do not even have gas at home.
-Then there is another student Cai Wensheng (Edwin Goh) who is studying, and working at the same time to support the family at such a tender age because his father, Tianshi (Wang Yuqing), is mentally unwell.
-Emotions well up when Siman and the new volunteer teacher Angel (Tang Ling Yi) see these students rushing off to work right after school.
+Then there is another student Cai Wensheng who is studying, and working at the same time to support the family at such a tender age because his father, Tianshi, is mentally unwell.
+Emotions well up when Siman and the new volunteer teacher Angel see these students rushing off to work right after school.

-Zhong Guo'an (Brandon Wong) is the disciplinary master of the school.
-In front of the whole school, he canes Junliang (Xu Bin) who is involved in a case where a female student, Jessie (Shelia Tan) is molested.
+Zhong Guo'an is the disciplinary master of the school.
+In front of the whole school, he canes Junliang who is involved in a case where a female student, Jessie is molested.
 Feeling maligned, the indignant Junliang throws a bag of urine at Jessie sneakily.
 Unfortunately, Guo'an slips and is rendered paralysed as a result.
 Full of guilt, Junliang wants to visit Guo'an in hospital but is stopped by Yaoguang.
 Out of guilt, he protests about not being allowed to see his own father.